 Here's a little of my story:

-After college, I joined the Peace Corps and worked as a conservation volunteer in the tiny Pacific island nation of Palau.
+I grew up on a small island in Washington, went to college in Pennsylvania, then joined the Peace Corps and worked as a conservation volunteer in the tiny Pacific island nation of Palau.
 A few years later I returned abroad to another small island in Okinawa, Japan, where I worked as an English teacher.
 While there I completed a year-long portrait photography project, highlighting interesting and important people on the island where I lived.

-That project in Japan sparked an idea for a longer-term personal project where I visit small Pacific islands and take family portraits, then send prints of the photos back to the community.
+That project in Japan sparked an idea for a longer-term personal project where I visit small Pacific islands and take portraits and documentary photos of the culture and lives of the residents, then send portrait packages and books of the project back to the community.

-In 2016 I went to my third island: Nomuka in the Kingdom of Tonga.
+In 2016 I went to my second island: Nomuka in the Kingdom of Tonga.
 In addition to family portraits, I also documented life on the island including church, kite flying, farming, weaving, and school.
 More photos from the project can be seen here.
-For the first time, this project also included a 100+ page book in addition to print packages for each family.

 I believe strongly in doing personal projects with my photography to keep both my passion and skills on point.
 In 2016 I began another project documenting Montana's small-town rodeos.
-This is a work-in-progress that will likely take many years to complete, but the images I have taken so far can be seen here.
+This is an ongoing project, the photos from which can be seen here.